Design + Practice

 Lesson 9 – Creating Professional Presentation Boards (59:22)

-Full InDesign walkthrough building A1 boards for "The Grafton"—a residential project in Liverpool.
-Setting up the parent page with 9mm top/bottom margins, 11.5mm side margins, 12 columns with 5mm gutters, and 18 rows.
-Using modular cell sizes (1×1, 2×2, 3×3) to place content, remembering to leave whitespace around key elements.
+Full InDesign walkthrough building presentation boards for a residential project.
+Setting up the parent page with margins, a multi-column grid, and rows.
+Using modular cell sizes to place content, remembering to leave whitespace around key elements.
 Importing assets, adjusting frames, and maintaining visual hierarchy throughout.

 Lesson 10 – Exporting the Final Presentation and Portfolio Integration (12:28)